ian-r-rose/ian-r-rose.github.io/content/articles/transit/2017-08-02-bus-bunching.md

 That is to say, can we find a solution where the buses are traveling steadily, getting no closer to or further from the others?

+In a coordinate system traveling with the buses at equilibrium speed the solution to the system would then look like:

+<object data=/visualization/bus/bus-bunching.html?interactive=false&equilibrium=true&boost=true&gamma=0&n=5 width=700 height=700></object>

 It seems intuitive that an equilibrium solution, if it exists, should have the buses equally spaced, so let's start looking for a solution of that form.
 Let's further guess that the equilibrium velocity is the base bus speed $v_0$.